 5.1.4.
-Counterparties' preparation and submission of tender bids
+Preparation and submission of bids by counterparties

-Counterparties' tender bids must be in a form that follows the pro forma example provided by the national central banks for the relevant operation.
-The tender bids must be submitted to the national central bank of a Member State in which the institution has an establishment (head office or branch).
-The tender bids of an institution may only be submitted by one establishment (either the head office or a designated branch) in each Member State.
+Counterparties' bids must be in a form that follows the pro forma example provided by the national central banks for the relevant operation.
+The bids must be submitted to the national central bank of a Member State in which the institution has an establishment (head office or branch).
+The bids of an institution may only be submitted by one establishment (either the head office or a designated branch) in each Member State.

-In fixed-rate tenders, counterparties shall state in their bids the amount of money that they are willing to transact with the national central banks (2^5) .
+In fixed rate tenders, counterparties must state in their bids the amount of money that they are willing to transact with the national central banks (2^9) .

-In variable rate tenders, counterparties may submit bids for up to 10 different interest rate/price/swap point levels.
-In each bid, they shall state the amount of money that they are willing to transact with the national central banks and the respective interest rate $\binom{26}{2}\binom{27}{2}$.
+In variable rate tenders, counterparties may submit bids for up to ten different interest rate/price/swap point levels.
+In each bid, they must state the amount of money that they are willing to transact with the national central banks and the respective interest rate (30), (31).
 The interest rates bid must be expressed as multiples of 0,01 percentage point.
-In the case of a variable rate foreign exchange swap tender, the swap points are to be quoted according to standard market conventions and bids must be expressed as multiples of 0,01 swap point.
+In the case of a variable rate foreign exchange swap tender, the swap points must be quoted according to standard market conventions and bids must be expressed as multiples of 0,01 swap point.